junayet4o12/event-management/questions_and_answers.md

 - C: `"12"`
 - D: `3`

+<details><summary><b>click to see answer</b></summary>
+<p>

+#### Answer: C:'12'

-<details><summary><b>C:'12'----  There is no console in this code.
+<i>There is no console in this code.
 But we got a return.
 And the return value is 12.
 Cause, the given arguement is 1 and '2' .
 We sum them in function and return it. the first argument(1) is int.
 But the second one('2') is string.
 Generally, when a int is added with an string, it(int) also becomes a string.
-So, 1(int) and '2's sum is '12'. cause 1  become a string and they return 12 and it is also a string.</b></summary>
+So, 1(int) and '2's sum is '12'. cause 1  become a string and they return 12 and it is also a string.</i>
-<p>

-#### Answer: ?

-<i>Write your explanation here</i>

 </p>
 </details>